 Post-treatment: hand pull or use a non-selective herbicide (glyphosate)

 Dollarweed is sometimes called Pennywort.
 It reproduces from seed, underground rhizomes and sometimes tubers.
 It has a bright, shiny, flat leaf that is round with scalloped edges.
 There are several species of dollarweed found in Florida.
-The petiole (leaf stalk) is attached to the bottom of the leaf towards the center, not on the edge.
+The petiole (leaf stalk) is attached to the bottom of the leaf toward the center, not on the edge.
 The flowers are shaped like umbrellas (umbels) and white in color.
 They are made-up of several 5-petaled small flowers.

 Pre-treatment: atrazine, isoxaben